 - How many hours per year are spent administering and re-administering standardized tests?

 - Do students have the opportunity to answer sample questions to ensure they understand the format of the test?

 - What accommodations are made for children who might have a learning disability or who do not speak English?

 - What happens if my child performs poorly?
 Can he take the test again?
 What kind of support can I expect from the school system?

 Ask yourself, “Of these questions, which are in my control and which are out of my control?
 And among the ones that are in my control, am I using every possible resource to create an environment of success for all?”

 Initiate a strategic plan for individualization that supports EVERY child’s needs.
 Roll up your sleeves and dig in deep enough to identify specific needs that students have.
 “High-stakes” testing rank orders students based on the outcome of one data point.
-It doesn’t account for students that shut down that day, students with testing anxiety, students that experienced family trauma the night before, or students that are routine behavior problems.
+It doesn’t account for students who shut down that day, students with testing anxiety, students who experienced family trauma the night before or students who are routine behavior problems.
 Knowing student academic patterns through whole-child data points alongside achievement data will help customize a plan.